-- To obtain court-ordered involuntary mental illness hospitalization or treatment for a person, a Petition for Mental Health Treatment must be filled out.
+- To obtain court-ordered involuntary mental illness hospitalization or treatment for a person, a Petition for Mental Health Treatment and accompanying MC 97 must be filled out.

 - A completed petition should include a report of observations or witness statements which are basis for the request, address information on all relevant relatives (if no spouse, then next of kin), and whether or not the person is a veteran.

-- If someone is not able to have the person examined, he/she may be able to file a Supplemental Petition for Examination/Hospitalization and Order for an order to have the person examined and for law enforcement to pick up the person and transport him/her to Community Mental Health (CMH) for the examination.
+- If someone is not able to have the person examined, he/she may be able to file a Petition for Mental Health Treatment and accompanying MC 97 for an order to have the person examined and for law enforcement to pick up the person and transport him/her to Community Mental Health (CMH) for the examination.